 While Brain HQ and Lumosity primarily target declines in brain function from agin, Fast ForWord is a reading program.
 It starts with sound-based cognitive exercises and then quickly moves into decoding and fluency, language structure, spelling and comprehension — reading skills not addressed in the other two programs.

 At-home programs are notoriously ineffective, if only because participation at home without supervision can be inconsistent.
 That is fine if you are doing an online brain training program to help brighten your life a little.
 It is not fine if you are relying on the program to help your child turn the corner in reading or at school.
 Gemm Learning provides constant supervision and motivational tools to help you stick with it and get results.

 - If you are an adult looking to improve processing, memory or even learning efficiency skills then Brain HQ or Lumosity are great alternatives.

 - If you are a parent looking for a reading or learning program for your K-12 child, then Fast ForWord is the only real choice.

-- If you are an adult with a reading problem, your choice is more complicated.
-While Brain HQ and possibly Lumosity can help with some of the cognitive impediments that have held you back, you would be on your own, and would also miss out on access to the fluency, vocabulary and reading comprehension exercises later on in the Fast ForWord series.
+- If you are an adult with a reading problem, your choice is more complex.
+While Brain HQ and possibly Lumosity can improve some cognitive skills, you are on your own.
+There is no oversight or guidance.
+Furthermore, these programs do not cover the fluency, vocabulary and reading comprehension exercises seen in the Fast ForWord series.

-The reviews of Lumosity and Brain HQ are reasonably positive, but bear in mind that the starting goal, mind improvement as opposed to remediation of a child’s reading difficulties, sets the bar relatively low.
-By comparison, Fast ForWord reviews, also positive, reflect delivering on the much more lofty expectations of unlocking a child’s full potential.
+The reviews of Lumosity and Brain HQ are reasonably positive.
+However, the starting goal, mind improvement as opposed to remediation of reading difficulties, is a low bar.
+Many activities are “good” for the brain.
+By comparison, the positive Fast ForWord reviews reflect success in delivering on much higher goals, overcoming reading and learning difficulties.